bhumikanilesh/Expense-Tracking-System/README.md

-# Family Expense Management System
+# Family Expense Management System - USING ARRAY OF STRUCTURES

 ## Overview
 This program is a **Family Expense Management System** written in C. It allows users to manage users, families, and expenses efficiently.
 The system supports the addition, retrieval, and updating of records for users, families, and expenses.